wp-plugins/testimonial-rotator/readme.txt

 5. Testimonials have their own page and use the single template they can be customized by making a single-testimonial.php file in your theme.
 6. Testimonial widget on the new TwentyFourteen theme
 7. New Widget Options (version 1.3+)
+8. New settings area (version 2.0)

 == Changelog ==

+= 2.0.1 =
+Updated May 15, 2014
+* Added wrapper div around quote part of testimonial

+= 2.0 =
+Updated May 15, 2014
+* Change all rotator settings in the admin
+* Add testimonials to multiple rotators
+* Prev / Next Buttons
+* Vertical Align Testimonials based on Height
+* Font Awesome
+* Star Ratings
+* Hide Featured Image
+* Author Cite Field
+* Testimonial single template
+* Ability to make custom templates (Theme Pack coming soon)
+* hReview Support
+* Pagination in List Format
+* Ability to show the Add Rotator section based on User Role
+* New Settings section
+* New hooks added
+* Code cleanup and more commenting

+= 1.4 =
+* Use shortcode to display testimonials from all rotators by not passing in an 'id' attribute
+* Completed preparation for translation, wrapped all text in __()
+* Two new filters for the 'supports' section of the register_post_type: testimonial_rotator_supports and testimonial_rotator_testimonial_supports
+* Two new filters for auto-height 'calc': testimonial_rotator_calc and testimonial_rotator_widget_fx

 = 1.3.7 =
 * Updated icon for WordPress 3.8